Find answers to frequently asked questions about the summer Language Academy program.

 How long has the Academy been running?

-The Language Academy opened in the summer of 2008, expanding on Middlebury College Language Schools’ 100 years of experience in foreign language educations at both the undergraduate and graduate levels.
+The Language Academy opened in the summer of 2008, expanding on Middlebury College Language Schools’ 100 years of experience in foreign language education at both the undergraduate and graduate levels.

 How is the Academy affiliated with Middlebury College?

 Our Academy was originally founded by Middlebury College as an extension of their graduate program.
-The program eventually became too large and split into its own separate entity, Middlebury Interactive Languages, which also offers digital language learning courses.
+The program eventually became too large and split into its own separate entity, Middlebury Interactive Languages.
 Today, the Middlebury College immersion pedagogy and teaching methodology is still utilized by the program.

 What languages can I learn at the Academy?

-We offer Arabic, Chinese, French, German, and Spanish immersion.
+We offer Arabic, Chinese, French, and Spanish immersion.

 I’ve never studied this language before.
 Does the Academy accept beginners?